 We have asked a few of the local anglers and fisheries folks about their knowledge of carp in Googong.
 Responses have ranged from ‘They’re not in there.
 I spend a lot of time on the water, and I think I would have seen them’, to, ‘Yeah, they’ve always been in there, just in low numbers’.
 So what’s the verdict in terms of whether it is carp free?
 It ain’t.
 Thankfully, at this stage, the numbers appear to be low.
 Hopefully (and perhaps perversely), the hoards of hungry redfin are suppressing the populations, with the resident population of yellowbelly and monster cod keeping a lid on the population of larger fish.

 How they got in there is anyone’s guess.
-It’s extremely unlikely to have been the result of the Murrumbidgee to Googong water transfer pipeline – the effort and research put into ensuring carp could not be transferred was exhaustive and commendable.
+It’s extremely unlikely to have been the result of the Murrumbidgee to Googong water transfer pipeline – extensive effort and research went into ensuring carp (and their eggs) could not be transferred.
 It’s a shame that the investment in this was arguably wasted.
-Consequently, it’s likely to be the result of someone introducing carp into a farm dam in the catchment, or unscrupulous behaviour by fishers using carp as livebait, or worse still, deliberate introduction.
-There are other possibilities, but with (perhaps) much smaller probabilities of being the true cause.
+Consequently, it’s likely to be natural transfer by birds, the result of someone introducing carp into a farm dam in the catchment, unscrupulous behaviour by fishers using carp as livebait, or deliberate introduction.

 We’re keen to hear anyone’s thoughts on the issue, or whether there have been other sightings.
 Feel free to comment below or send us an email at firstname.lastname@example.org.